Spiced squash and sweet potato soup

 • 1/2 tsp chilli powder or fresh jalapeno peppers.

-• Fresh coriander and sour cream or yogurt to serve
+• Fresh coriander and sour cream or yogurt

 Method

-sliced squash and sweet potato for roasting First, we will roast the sweet potato and squash.
+First, we will roast the sweet potato and squash.
 Slice the squash into four quarters and take out the seeds.
 Then peel and quarter the sweet potato too.
 Coat all the slices in the oil, cover with foil and roast in a pre heated oven (180°C fan, 200°C conventional), for about 30 to 40 minutes or until the squash is soft enough to break up with a spoon.
 You can also use the Air-Fryer instead just reduce the time to about 15-20 minutes.

-chopped up onions, garlic, carrot and celery While the sweet potato and squash are roasting, peel the onion and garlic, give the carrots a good wash.
+While the sweet potato and squash are roasting, peel the onion and garlic, give the carrots a good wash.
 Generally, I dont really peel carrots as the nutrients are near the surface.
 Roughly chop the onion, celery and carrots.
 They are going to be blended, see the photo over to the left.
 Lastly, squash the garlic and then chop as fine as you can.
 If you wanted a bit of extra kick, you could add a finely sliced jalapeno pepper.

-frying all the ingredients Heat the pan to a medium heat and add enough oil to fry the vegetables (I normally use about 1 heaped tsp coconut oil but any oil works).
+Heat the pan to a medium heat and add enough oil to fry the vegetables (I normally use about 1 heaped tsp coconut oil but any oil works).
 Fry until the onions become slightly transparent.
 This will realistically be a few minutes.

-frying all the ingredients Add about a 1 litre of stock to the pan and mix the contents well, including making sure you get anything off the bottom of the pan.
+Add about a 1 litre of stock to the pan and mix the contents well, including making sure you get anything off the bottom of the pan.
 At this point the squash and sweet potato should be out of the oven, break up the sweet potato and add to the pan.
 Now do the same for the squash (I usually use a spoon to scoop out as much as possible, leaving mainly skin behind).
 Ensure the veg is covered by the stock, if need be add more liquid to ensure the veg is fully covered.

-frying all the ingredients Stir occasionally and cook for around 30 minutes before blending.
+Stir occasionally and cook for around 30 minutes before blending.
 During blending if the soup is looking a bit thick, add a little more boiling water to the mix until your preferred consistency is achieved.
-Don’t forget that if you add a lot more water at this point, you may need to add a little more seasoning or stock as well.
+Don't forget that if you add a lot more water at this point, you may need to add a little more seasoning or stock as well.
 At this point you can sample the soup and add a little more seasoning to taste if required.

 That's it!
 Serve with some fresh crusty bread and sprinkle some fresh chopped coriander on the top if available.